dentarg/auth0-blog/_posts/authenticate-firebase-with-auth0.markdown

 ```

 This command generates (`g`) a `CallbackComponent` file with inline styles (`--is`), an inline template (`--it`), no containing folder (`--flat`), and no `.spec` test file (`--no-spec`).

+We'll use the callback component to handle redirection after the user logs into our application.
+It's a very simple component, so we can use inline styles and an inline template.

 ### Core Module Architecture